Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 The yellow square marks the NO domain.
 The GIF below illustrates plane wave propagation in both the FE framework (serving as the ground truth) and the FE–NO coupling framework, along with the corresponding error evolution.
 The error remains bounded (within 2.5%) and does not grow monotonically; instead, it fluctuates, suggesting a limiting effect on autoregressive error accumulation.
 ![elasto_dynamic_results](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/blob/main/Elasto-dynamic/Elasto_dynamic_GIF.gif)

+To train the DeepONet in elasto-dynamic, some data should be used, as provided in [Elasto_dynamic_dataset](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/wwang198_jh_edu/EpQ_n3R5_BJEi4dONwKmt6gBfWgHTd4Z-lShL8qXFKHgJQ?e=QSmSQ7).

 ## Linear elasticity and hyper elasticity
 The results for linear elasticity under static loading and hyperelasticity under quasi-static loading are provided in the folder [linear elasticity static loading
 ](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/tree/main/Linear%20Elasticity%20Static%20loading) and [hyper-elasticity quasi-static loading](https://github.com/Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/tree/main/Hyper-elasticity%20quasi-static%20loading), respectively.